Saurav-Maske/Readify-1.0/readify-backend/API.md

 ### `GET /books/lookup?title=dune&limit=8`
 > Not the general book/user discovery search (that's a separate feature,
 > coming later).
 This is the narrow, compose-time lookup used by the
-> post/review/quote creation screens.
+> review creation screen — see below, `posts` and `quotes` don't take a
+> book at all anymore.

-Call this as the user types a book title while creating a post, review, or quote.
+Call this as the user types a book title while creating a review.
 Matches on title or author, catalog books ranked first.

 **Frontend flow:**
 1. User types a title → call this endpoint → show the matches.
-2. User taps a match → autofill the author field from it, and send that book's `bookId` when creating the post/review/quote.
+2. User taps a match → autofill the author field from it, and send that book's `bookId` when creating the review.
-3. No match / user ignores suggestions → let them type title + author manually and send those instead of `bookId`.
-The create endpoints (`POST /posts`, `POST /reviews`) look for an existing book with that exact title+author first, and only create a new `user_submitted` book if none exists — so the same not-yet-catalogued book doesn't get duplicated every time someone posts/reviews/quotes it again.
+3. No match / user ignores suggestions → let them type title + author manually and send those instead of `bookId`. `POST /reviews` looks for an existing book with that exact title+author first, and only creates a new `user_submitted` book if none exists — so the same not-yet- catalogued book doesn't get duplicated every time someone reviews it again.

 **Response**
 ```json